-CMMC Practice CM.L2-3.4.7 – Nonessential Functionality: Restrict, disable, or prevent the use of nonessential programs, functions, ports, protocols, and services.
+CMMC Requirement CM.L2-3.4.7 – Nonessential Functionality: Restrict, disable, or prevent the use of nonessential programs, functions, ports, protocols, and services.

+The following provides a sample mapping between the Cybersecurity Maturity Model Certification (CMMC) 2.0 Level 2 and AWS managed Config rules.
+Each Config rule applies to a specific AWS resource, and relates to one or more CMMC 2.0 Level 2 controls.
+A CMMC 2.0 Level 2 control can be related to multiple Config rules.
 This document provides assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 2.
 DoD Instruction 8551.01 Ports, Protocols, and Services Management (PPSM) standardizes procedures to catalog, regulate, and control the use and management of protocols in the Internet protocol suite, and associated ports (also known as protocols, data services, and associated ports or ports, protocols, and services); also referred to as PPS on DoD information networks (DODIN) including the connected information systems, platform information technology (IT) systems, platform IT (PIT), and products based on the potential that unregulated PPSM can damage DoD operations and interests and applies to all PPS used throughout planned, newly developed, acquired, and existing DODIN (whether used internal or external to the enclave), which include DoD Information Technology (IT).
-The purpose of this procedure is to facilitate the implementation of security control requirements for the Configuration Management control family, as identified in NIST SP 800-53.
 This link provides a list of ports, protocols, and/or services that Georgetown University blocks in support of their least functionality guideline.
 This link provides the definition of a network port and shows the reader how to find open and closed ports.
-This article from netwrix outlines open ports, discusses the risks of open ports, which open ports are safe, and ways to find open ports in your network.
-They also share tips for ensuring port security.
+Disable or remove unnecessary and potentially vulnerable software, features, or services to reduce the attack surface and prevent abuse by adversaries.
+This involves identifying software or features that are no longer needed or that could be exploited and ensuring they are either removed or properly disabled.
+This article from netwrix outlines the most vulnerable ports and critical security strategies for protecting against them.
+Most companies don’t struggle with implementing this practice—they struggle with the documentation.
+When it’s time to show evidence, things can get messy.
+You need to define exactly what’s “essential” and “nonessential” and provide proof that you’ve applied these definitions consistently across your systems.

 Restricting the use of nonessential software (programs) includes restricting the roles allowed to approve program execution; prohibiting auto-execute; program blacklisting and whitelisting; or restricting the number of program instances executed at the same time.
 The organization makes a security-based determination which functions, ports, protocols, and/or services are restricted.
 Bluetooth, File Transfer Protocol (FTP), and peer-to-peer networking are examples of protocols organizations consider preventing the use of, restricting, or disabling.